Ivovis/week-09-Assignment/misc/Plan.md

 7. The user profile page needs a form to add posts.
 8. The user profile page needs display posts the user has created.

-notes 7 and 8 are needed to meet the last requirment:
+notes 7 and 8 are needed to meet the last requirement:

 🎯 Enable users to create posts associated with their Clerk userId.
 Posts should be displayed on the user’s profile page.